saRvaGnyA/decertify/README.md

 </h1>

 <div align="center">
-   <strong>deCertify</strong> - Security and Verification of Ceritificates using the power of BlockChain.<br>
+   <strong>deCertify</strong> - Security and Verification of Certificates using the power of BlockChain.<br>
   DU Hacks 2.0 || Team Trojan Horse.
 </div>
 <hr>